 Becoming a mother is one of the biggest changes that someone will go through in their life.
 A woman’s brain goes through several neurological changes once she becomes pregnant and then again once her baby is born.
 According to a review of research on the maternal brain, Dr. Jodi Pawluski found that during pregnancy and postpartum, women’s brains are at their most plastic (meaning they can adapt and reorganize due to experience).
 Some argue that the amount of change your brain will undergo as you become a mother is akin to the growth of a child’s brain in their first year of life.

-In my work as a psychotherapist in DC with women during the perinatal period (meaning pregnancy and the year following the birth of a child), I speak a lot about this transitionary time.
+In my work as a psychotherapist in Washington, DC with women during the perinatal period (meaning pregnancy and the year following the birth of a child), I speak a lot about this transitionary time.
 I am also a relatively new mother who has undergone this wonderful and massive change to my own identity when I became a mother three years ago and then again, a year ago.

 As someone who thrives when I can plan and have a classic “A type” personality, parenthood took me by surprise.
 I had to learn to adapt and adjust my expectations for what I could accomplish in one day.
 For those of you who like to plan and are newly pregnant, or, for those who have recently become parents, I’m sharing some ways to help you take care of yourself so that you can thrive in your new role as a mother.